ALLUOS/ALLUOS.github.io/_posts/2021-04-02-implementation.md

 ## Implementation process and documentation

 The study project team this semester consisted mostly of team members who are new to the project.
 This was the case especially for the implementation team.
-This yielded a number of different problems: the team had to first understand how to run the code, then understand the code design and structure and more detailed pieces of information e.g. which function should be used in which case, etc. Additionally, the team had to decide on how to write new code and how to integrate it to the existing codebase.
-This implies the formulations of common code conventions and workflows.
-First, we will describe the team’s first contact with the codebase and the difficulties encountered.
+This yielded a number of different problems: the team had to first understand how to run the code, then understand the code design and structure and more detailed pieces of information e.g. which function should be used in which case, etc. Additionally, the team had to settle down on how to write new code and how to integrate it to the existing codebase.
+This implies the formulations of common code conventions and workflow.
+First, the team will describe the team’s first contact with the codebase and the difficulties encountered.
 Second, we will describe how the team decided to alleviate those difficulties for the new team members in the upcoming semester.
 Lastly, we will describe our workflow and the code conventions the team settled for.

 ### First Contact